STD Testing & Treatment

 Sexually transmitted infections (STIs) are among the most prevalent infectious conditions worldwide, with the CDC estimating over 26 million new cases annually in the United States.
 Common STIs include chlamydia, gonorrhea, syphilis, herpes simplex virus (HSV), trichomonas, and HIV.
 Many STIs are asymptomatic or cause only mild symptoms, making routine testing and prompt evaluation of potential exposures critically important for individual and public health.

 Telehealth is highly effective for STI care.
-A clinical encounter can assess symptom history, risk factors, and exposure timeline, and result in same-day laboratory orders sent to a local Quest, LabCorp, or health department site in DE, MD, or WA.
+A clinical encounter can assess symptom history, risk factors, and exposure timeline, and result in same-day laboratory orders sent to a local Quest, LabCorp, or health department site in MD, WA, or DE.
 For infections with well-defined treatment protocols — such as chlamydia, gonorrhea, and trichomonas — treatment can often be initiated empirically or upon lab confirmation via a follow-up message or visit.

 Unusual genital discharge (yellow, green, gray)